Register as a childminder in Wales

 Once you have successfully undertaken your pre-registration training, you will need to complete CSSIW’s application form to become a registered childminder.

 The application packs for childminding are available from the CSSIW website.
-You'll also find the National Minimum Standards for Regulated Childcare and the Childminding and Day Care regulation.
+You'll also find the National Minimum Standards for Regulated Childcare for Children up to the age of 12 years on the CSSIW website.
 You'll need to read these carefully to make sure you fully understand the rules and regulations you need to work under.

-The CSSIW inspector will decide the number of children that you are able to care for at any one time, up to a maximum of six children under 8 years, of which usually no more than three may be under 5 years old.
-If you have any children of your own under 8, they will be included in these numbers.
-You'll find out at your local Briefing Information Session whether there are any specific local planning requirements for childminders.
+The CSSIW inspector will decide the number of children that you are able to care for at any one time, up to a maximum of ten children under 12 years, of which usually no more than six may be under 8 years old, no more than three under 5 and no more than two under 18 months.
+If you have any children of your own under 12, they will be included in these numbers.
+You'll find out more at your local Briefing Information Session.

 Some local authorities have funding to offer start-up grants for childminders, so make sure to ask.
 The grants are to help with the costs you'll incur as your start your new childminding business.